QuantEcon/rse_comp_econ_2023/notebooks/european_option.md

 methods](https://en.wikipedia.org/wiki/Monte_Carlo_method) for computing
 expectations with applications in finance.

+Our main application will be pricing a European option.

 We will show that Monte Carlo is particularly helpful when the distribution of interest has no neat analytical form.

+We will also touch on some high performance computing topics, including

+* just-in-time compilers
+* GPUs and
+* parallelization.

 We begin with the following standard imports: